user66352/ScreenGrab/README.md

 A binary is now included that was created with 'PyInstaller'.
 It should run on a 64bit X11 Linux Desktop.

+### New in Ver.
+0.5.1

+* added Sound Controls
+  - no Sound Device other than 'default' selectable with Alsa
+  - with Pulse Audio you have to choose a sound device manual, none is auto-selected
+  - select one of the '*.monitor' devices to record system sound from speakers/headphones
+* minor changes in GUI behavior

 ## Requirements